Lasso and probabilistic inequalities for multivariate point processes: Simulations for the multivariate Hawkes process

 In this case, each neuron depends on the other one as well.
-The spectral radius of the matrix $\Gamma$ is 0.711. \item {\bf Experiment 3: $M=8$ and piecewise constant functions.}
+The spectral radius of the matrix $\Gamma$ is 0.711. \end{Experiment}

-and all the other $55$ interaction functions are equal to 0.
+\begin{Experiment}[($M=8$ and piecewise constant functions)] and all the other $55$ interaction functions are equal to 0.
 Note in particular that this leads to 3 independent groups of dependent neurons $\{1,2,3\}$, $\{4\}$ and $\{5,6,7,8\}$.
-The spectral radius of the matrix $\Gamma$ is 0.5. \end{itemize}
+The spectral radius of the matrix $\Gamma$ is 0.5. \end{Experiment}

+We also lead one experiment in the \emph{pure inhibition case} where all the interaction functions are nonpositive:

+\begin{Experiment}[($M=2$)] In this experiment, the interaction functions are the opposite of the functions introduced in Experiment~\ref{ex2}.
+We take for any $m\in\{1,\dots,M\}$, $\nu^{(m)}=60$ so that $\psi_t(f_0)$ is positive with high probability. \end{Experiment}

-In all the simulations, we let the process "warm up" during 1 second to reach the stationary state\footnote{Note that since the size of the support of the interaction functions is less or equal to $0.04$, the "warm up" period is 25 times the interaction range.}.
-Then the data are collected by taking records during the next $T$ seconds.
-For instance, this leads to roughly about 100 points per neuron when $T=2$ and 1000 points when $T=20$.
-Figure \ref{raster} shows two instances of data sets with $T=2$.
+For each simulation, we let the process ``warm up'' during 1 second to reach the stationary state.\footnote{Note that since the size of the support of the interaction functions is less or equal to $0.04$, the ``warm up'' period is 25 times the interaction range.} Then the data are collected by taking recordings during the next $T$ seconds.
+For instance, we record about 100 points per neuron when $T=2$ and 1000 points when $T=20$.
+Figure~\ref{raster} shows two instances of data sets with $T=2$.